UF-Design-Build-Fly/MultidisciplinaryDesignOptimization/README.md

 * Have Haris look at GenWingData function, Add lift from fuselage?, GenEmpennage function
 * Have Dylan look at fuselage and landing gear math - switch to carbon fiber
-* Haris/Austin get turn acceleration estimate put into mision2score
+* Haris/Austin get turn acceleration estimate put into performanceclass change default to -1

 * spanFailCount may have to be changed to something else or removed
 * Update PowerClass if necessary
 * whats happening with surface area(wheel surface area to be exact)
-* Examine GenVelocityTest, TakeoffChecker, mission2score, mission3score
+* Examine GenVelocityTest, TakeoffChecker